matt4530/ARDrone-on-Android/README.txt

 * developed by MobileAnarchy under an OpenSource-License.
 * The original project homepage is located at:
 * http://code.google.com/p/mobile-anarchy-widgets/

+The gauge widget wass developed by Freddy Martens (see Extra License File)
 *****************************************************************************
 *
 *               README for FusionDrone